-■ THE STRUGGLE ■
+THE STRUGGLE

 In July 1978, shortly before her 20th birthday, Madonna Louise Ciccone arrived in New York City with \$35 in her pocket.
-She had left Ann Arbor where she was majoring in dance at the University of Michigan.
-Madonna was raised in the suburbs of Detroit.
-The third of eight children, her mother had died when she was 6 years old.
-Her prospects in the world of show business looked poor.
-Apart from her training in dance, she had little musical background and no contacts.
+She had left the University of Michigan at Ann Arbor where she was midway through her bachelor's program majoring in dance.
+Circumstances were far from auspicious.
+Madonna was brought up in the suburbs of Detroit, the third of eight children who's mother died when she was six years old.
+Despite her training in dance, she had almost no musical background and had no contacts in the world of show business.

-Life in New York was a struggle.
+For the first few years, life was a struggle.
 "I worked at Dunkin' Donuts, I worked at Burger King, I worked at Amy's.
 I had a lot of jobs that lasted one day.
 I always talked back to people and they'd fire me.
 I was a coat-check girl at the Russian Tea Room.
 I worked at a health club once a week."
-She spent a few months training with the Alvin Ailey Dance Theater and had a succession of modeling engagements for photographers and artists.
-During 1979, Madonna explored a wider range of opportunities.
-With new boyfriend Dan Gilroy, his brother Ed, and bassist Angie Smit, "Breakfast Club" was formed, with Madonna sharing vocals and drums with Dan.
-For 6 months Madonna was dancer and backup singer to French singing star Patrick Hernandez, during which time she performed in Paris and around Europe and North Africa.
-In August 1979, Madonna was offered the lead role in underground movie director Stephen Lewicki's low-budget film A Certain Sacrifice.
+She spent several months training with the Alvin Ailey Dance Theater and has a succession of modeling engagements for photographers and artists.
+Early in 1979, Madonna decided that popular music rather than dance might be a better career path for her.
+She moved in with new boyfriend Dan Gilroy, and joined him and his brother in their efforts to form a successful rock band.
+Later that year she landed a job as a dancer and backup singer with French singing star Patrick Hernandez spending six months based in Paris and touring Europe and North Africa.
+Returning to New York and Dan Gilroy, Madonna became increasingly focused upon developing her talents as a musician, singer, and songwriter.
+"Breakfast Club" featured Ed Gilroy on guitar, bassist Angie Smit, and Madonna and Dan Gilroy sharing drums and vocals Between gigs in Sixth Avenue bars and up to five hours a day practicing drums, Madonna continued her modeling while scouring theatrical and movie magazines for casting calls.
+In August 1979, Madonna was offered the lead role in underground movie director Stephen Lewicki's low-budget film "A certain sacrifice."

-After breaking up with Dan Gilmore, Madonna was nomadic, sleeping on the couches of various friends and acquaintances before finding a commercial loft in the garment district.
-"There was no hot water.
+After breaking up with Dan Gilmore, Madonna was nomadic, sleeping on the couches of various friends and acquaintances before finding a commercial loft in the garment district "There was no hot water.
 There wasn't even a fucking shower."
-"At one point I was living in a New York flophouse and eating out of garbage cans."
-3 ing rock band, "Emmy," made little impression, but Madonna maintained a continuous stream of calls to managers, agents, record companies, and club owners.
-Camille Barbone offered a management contract - but only for Madonna.
-However, Barbone was unable to deliver success fast enough for Madonna and after 18 months Madonna fired her.
+"At one point I was living in a New York and eating out of garbage cans." \

-In a new effort to form a band, Madonna invited her former Michigan boyfriend, Steve Bray, to New York.
-They moved into the Music Building - a converted 12-story building crammed with studios, rehearsal rooms, and striving, impoverished young bands.
+During this time, Madonna invited her old Michigan boyfriend, Steve Bray to New York to help her form a band.
+The moved into the Music Building-a converted 12-story building crammed with studios, rehearsal rooms, and striving, impoverished young bands.
 Together they worked on writing songs and developing their sound.
-The result-
+The resulting rock band "Emmy" made little impression, but Madonna maintained a continuous stream of calls to managers, agents, record companies, and club owners.
+Camille Barbone offered her a management contract, but only for Madonna-Steve Bray was only allowed back into the band later.
+However, Barbone was unable to deliver success fast enough for Madonna and after 18 months Madonna fired her manager.